Abrarkhaan/INSIGHTSIM---Human-Emotion-Analysis---FYP/README.md

    ```

 3. **Prepare DEAP Dataset**:
-   - Obtain the DEAP dataset (.dat files for EEG, .csv files for OpenFace features).
+   - Obtain the DEAP dataset (.dat files for EEG, Videos for OpenFace features).
-   - Place data in a directory (e.g., `/data/deap/`) or use Kaggle dataset (`syedaliessazaidi/final-deap-dataset`).
+   - Place data in a directory (e.g., `/data/deap/`).
-   - Update file paths in `VIDEO_DEAP_FYP.ipynb` and `DEAP_FLASK_Deployment.ipynb` if not using Google Drive.
+   - Update file paths.

 4. **Set Up ngrok**:
    - Sign up for an ngrok account and obtain an auth token.